Bushido (rapper): Kay One

-In August 2013, released Kay One's diss track "Nichts als die Wahrheit", rapping about his past with Bushido and Shindy.
-In return to the accusation of being a pedophile, he claimed that Bushido had cheated on his wife with a 17-year-old girl.
-The dispute between both artists reached its high point when Kay One was invited on to the German TV show stern TV, in October 2013, where he talked about the "mafia business" of the Palestinian clan Abou-Chaker and claimed that Bushido served as the "slave of the family".
+In August 2013, Kay One's diss track "Nichts als die Wahrheit" was released, rapping about his past with Bushido and Shindy.
+In response to the accusation of being a pedophile, he claimed that Bushido had cheated on his wife with a 17-year-old girl.
+The dispute between both artists reached its high point when Kay One was invited onto the German TV show stern TV, in October 2013, where he talked about the "mafia business" of the Palestinian clan Abou-Chaker and claimed that Bushido served as the "slave of the family".
 Since then, Kay One receives anonymous death threats and got police protection.

-Bushido soon announced his ten-minute-long-running diss track called "Leben und Tod des Kenneth Glöckler" on many social media outlets.
-The track was released on 22 November 2013, via Bushido's YouTube channel and had reached 2 million views within 24 hours.
-By December of 2018, the video reached almost 50 million views.
+Bushido then announced his ten-minute-long diss track, "Leben und Tod des Kenneth Glöckler", on many social media outlets.
+The track was released on 22 November 2013, via Bushido's YouTube channel and reached 2 million views within 24 hours.
+By December 2018, the video reached almost 50 million views.
 The track received positive feedback from the German hip hop community.
 Hours later, Kay One reacted via Facebook by calling Bushido a "hate preacher" and accused him of lying.
 He also stated that he will not talk anymore about the feud.

-In November 2014, Kay One's released a 25-minute response track titled "Tag des Jüngsten Gerichts" on his YouTube channel.
-The video set a YouTube record in German rap community for reaching 3 million views in the first 24 hours.
-Anne-Marie Ferchichi, Bushido's wife, felt insulted by Kay One's lyrics directed at her and sent him a warning via a lawyer.
+However, a year later in November 2014, Kay One released his 25-minute response track, "Tag des Jüngsten Gerichts", on his YouTube channel.
+The music video set a YouTube record in the German rap community, reaching 3 million views in the first 24 hours.
+Anne-Marie Ferchichi, Bushido's wife, took offense at Kay One's lyrics directed at her and sent him a warning via a lawyer.
 Kay One originally removed the video but re-uploaded it half a day later.
 The video was again removed from YouTube due to a court order by Bushido's lawyer.
 Since then, the video has been completely removed from the platform, but has been re-uploaded by third-party channels.

 Kollegah and Farid Bang

 In 2014, Bushido, Farid Bang, and Kollegah collaborated on "Gangsta Rap Kings", a single for Bushido's tenth studio album Sonny Black.
-Since then, the relationship between Farid Bang and Kollegah and Bushido got worse.
+The relationship between Farid Bang and Kollegah and Bushido worsened after that.
 After several indirect provocations from both sides, the situation escalated at an open-air festival in Munich in the summer of 2017.
 On their third collaboration album Jung Brutal Gutaussehend 3 Kollegah and Bang dissed Bushido and several ersguterjunge artists directly.

 Personal life

-Bushido currently lives in Kleinmachnow, Potsdam-Mittelmark and has been married to Anna-Maria Lagerblom since May 2012, the sister of Sarah Connor and ex-wife of Pekka Lagerblom.
-They had been engaged since early 2011.
-It is Lagerblom's third marriage.
+Bushido has been in a relationship with former German model Anna-Maria Lewe (born 1981) since early 2011, and they married in May 2012.
+Lewe (now Ferchichi) is the younger sister of German singer Sarah Connor and ex-wife of Finnish footballer Pekka Lagerblom.
+Lewe has a daughter from a previous marriage.
+The couple share seven children, including twins and triplets.

+Since August 2022, Bushido has lived in Dubai with his family, after they left their home in Berlin.